Dashboards

 Customizing Dashboards

-You can create reports containing both built-in and custom saved queries.
-You can then add these reports to your dashboard to focus on the data points most important to you.
-You can then share these reports with your team to provide fine-tuned visibility into the risks and trends.
+You can create dashboards containing both built-in and custom saved queries, organized into sections to focus on the data points most important to you.
+Share these dashboards with your team to provide fine-tuned visibility into risks and trends.

-To add queries to reports when saving a query:
+To add queries to a dashboard when saving a query:

 Last updated